eliotcochrane/eliotcochrane.github.io/wip/preseason-wax.md

 ### Priming The Base

 To really lock in that universal glide wax, we will use different variations of waxes to make the ski more versatile in all conditions.
 For the next step, we will be waxing the ski about 6 times with scraping.
 Brushing is optional.

+* Warm-Temp
+    1. Wax → Scrape
+    2. Wax → Scrape
+* Mid-Temp
+    3. Wax → Scrape
+    4. Wax → Scrape
+* Cold-Temp
+    5. Wax → Scrape
+    6. Wax → Scrape

 Starting from warm wax and progressing to cold wax, completely wax the ski about 6 times.
 The hard wax used last will help to make a stronger barrier to keep the wax from drying out before the first snow.

 ### Edge Cleanup